What is SFPD?

 - Securing financial resources to support the peace work of the Community of Sant’Egidio

-- Developing academic offerings in Rome, online and in other locations, in collaboration with academic institutions worldwide
+- Developing academic offerings about our work in Rome, online and in other locations, in collaboration with academic institutions worldwide

 - Functioning as a learning laboratory for relevant insights emerging from the peace work of the Community of Sant’Egidio